 Online Dog Rescue/Adoption Resources

-Other national projects that have a social media presence include The Shelter Pet Project, Pets911 and Adopt-a-Pet.com.
-Aside from Twitter and Facebook feeds, they also have searchable websites that are a pet-seeker’s answer to online dating.
+Other national projects with a social media presence include The Shelter Pet Project, Pets911, and Adopt-a-Pet.com.
+Aside from Twitter and Facebook feeds, they also have searchable websites that are a pet seekers’ answer to online dating.

-Beyond that, Smith suggests looking for local activists and organizations in your city and recommends always going to the shelter to visit dogs before making a commitment.
+Smith suggests looking for local activists and organizations in your city.
+She also recommends always going to the shelter to visit dogs before committing.
 If you’re not able to adopt, you can still get involved.
 Find out if your local shelter has a social media presence or if someone advocates for the dogs there.
 If not, start your own Facebook page for them.
 “I believe the potential has only just begun to be tapped,” says Larkhill.
 “As the level of connections increases, the power of the network increases.”